umr-lops/s1ifr/README.md

 # s1ifr

-This library allows to perform filesystem operation of Ifremer Sentinel-1 Archive.
+This library allows to perform filesystem operation on Ifremer Sentinel-1 Archive.